AlexSkrypnyk/drupal_extension_scaffold/README.md

 ## Deployment
 The CI supports mirroring of main branches (`8.x-1.x` etc.) to drupal.org mirror of the project (to keep 2 repos in sync).

+The deployment job fires when commits are pushed to main branches (`8.x-1.x` etc.) or when release tags created.

 Example of deployment repo: https://github.com/integratedexperts/drupal_circleci_destination